-There are several exemptions to the NPPR charge.
-The main ones are as follows:
+There were several exemptions to the NPPR charge.
+The main ones were as follows:

 Additional family accommodation

-If you have a second property, you are not liable for the charge if the person living in it is not paying rent and if:
+If you had a second property, you were not liable for the charge if the person living in it was not paying rent and if:

 The property must be within 2 kilometres of your home or be a self-contained residence on the same property as your main residence, such as a granny flat or annexe.

 If someone has an exclusive right of residence (free of rent) in a dwelling, this means that (a) the owner does not have the right to live in the property and (b) the occupier has the right to live there on their own.
 Exclusive rights of residence usually come about as a result of inheritance or a similar legal process.